 But just before he was bound, Prometheus did manage to bestow one final gift upon humanity: he gave them Hope, the only thing that could possibly make bearable the suffering which Zeus had inflicted upon them.

-Apollo and his twin sister Artemis — goddess of the hunt, the forest, and virginity — were the products of a union between Zeus and Leto, a daughter of the first generation of Titans.
+Apollo and his twin sister Artemis — goddess of the hunt, the forest, and virginity — were the products of a union between Zeus and Leto, a daughter of the first generation of Titans whose beauty had allowed her to escape Zeus’s wrath against most of her kind.
 In order to hide this, his latest infidelity, from Hera’s prying eyes, Zeus transformed himself and Leto into quails while they coupled.
 But the dragon Python was always sneaking about, always looking for ways to harm Zeus.
-She watched him transform his lover and himself and enjoy his trysts, then whispered in Hera’s ear about her husband’s betrayal.
+She watched his trysts, then whispered in Hera’s ear about her husband’s betrayal.
 When Python learned that Leto had become pregnant, she rushed to share that news as well.
-Just as she had hoped, Hera ordered her to pursue Leto to the ends of the earth if need be and prevent her from giving birth anywhere where the sun shone.
+Just as Python had hoped, Hera ordered her to pursue Leto to the ends of the earth if need be and prevent her from giving birth anywhere where the sun shone.

 So, Python harried Leto from land to land.
-Leto begged for sanctuary everywhere she went, but none dared offer it — not even Zeus himself, who knew he was in the wrong yet again and feared his wife’s wrath.
-She came at last to the strange island known as Delos, a conscious being which floated where it would upon the surface of the ocean rather than being anchored in place.
+Leto begged for sanctuary everywhere she went, but none dared offer it — not even Zeus himself, who feared his wife’s inevitable further wrath if he should do so.
+She came finally to the strange island known as Delos, a conscious being which floated where it would upon the surface of the ocean rather than being anchored in place.
 Python was unable to reach here if Delos didn’t wish her to, for the island could move like the wind out of her path.

-The actual landscape of Delos was as deserted as it was forbidding.
-A desperate Leto saw opportunity in her hardscrabble surroundings; she decided to offer Delos a bargain, involving one of the gods she knew herself to carry in her belly.
-“You will never be rich in oxen or sheep,” Leto acknowledged, “nor yet produce plants abundantly.
+The landscape of Delos was as deserted as it was forbidding.
+A desperate Leto saw opportunity in her hardscrabble surroundings; she decided to offer Delos a bargain, involving one of the gods she carried in her belly.
+“You will never be rich in oxen or sheep,” Leto acknowledged to the island, “nor yet produce plants abundantly.
 But if you have the temple of far-shooting Apollo, all men will bring you sacrifices and gather here.”

 Leto’s labor with the twins was long and difficult.
 For nine days she groaned in agony.
 Even the gods on Mount Olympus heard her sufferings and were moved to come and attend to her, with the exception only of the implacable Hera.
 At last, on the ninth day, Artemis and then Apollo burst forth into the sunlight before the other gods.
 “The lyre and the curved bow shall ever be dear to me,” Apollo said, “and I shall declare to men the unfailing will of Zeus.”
 Thus he stated his intention to be a god of music and archery, among other things — and to be the special friend of the mortal beings known as men.
 Because men would need to be able to find the temple he now raised on Delos, he anchored the floating island to the seafloor in the position where it still stands to this day.